No. 2 Houston beats No. 11 Baylor 82-76 in OT behind Cryer's 15 points against his former team

 Houston is home Tuesday night against Cincinnati.

-Baylor travels about 90 miles north to play at TCU, which won 105-102 in triple overtime on Jan.
+Baylor plays Monday night at TCU, which won 105-102 in triple overtime on Jan.
 27 to become the first and only other opposing team to win at Foster Pavilion.

 Get poll alerts and updates on AP Top 25 basketball throughout the season.
 Sign up here.
 AP college basketball: https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/college-basketball